 - 1. Hybrid System Warning Lamp (Orange)

-- 3. Master Warning Lamp (Orange or Red)
+- Master Warning Lamp (Orange or Red)

-- 2. READY Indicator (Green)
+- 3. READY Indicator (Green)

-- 4. Hybrid System Overheated Stop Vehicle Warning (Vehicle Information Display)

-Lamp Name Icon Description READY Indicator (Green) This lamp is on when the high voltage system is powered up and the vehicle is ready to drive.
+Lamp Name Icon Description READY Indicator (Green) This lamp is on when the high-voltage system is powered up and the vehicle is ready to drive.
 Master Warning Lamp (Orange or Red) This lamp is on when another warning lamp or message is displayed in the instrument cluster.
-Hybrid System Warning Lamp 1 (Orange) This lamp is on or blinking when: Malfunction has occurred in the high voltage system and/or High voltage leak to vehicle chassis and/or Emergency shut-off system has been activated.
+Hybrid System Warning Lamp 1 (Orange) This lamp is on or blinking when: Malfunction has occurred in the hybrid control system and/or High-voltage leak to vehicle chassis and/or Emergency shut-off system has been activated.
 The shut-off system activates in the following conditions: Front and side collisions in which the air bags are deployed.
 Certain rear collisions.
-Certain high voltage system malfunctions.
+Certain high-voltage system malfunctions.